Updated: April 12th, 2026

 Unlike conventional medicine, functional medicine focuses on getting to the root cause of an issue instead of simply treating symptoms.
+That’s why my first course of action is never an antidepressant.
 After all, masking symptoms doesn’t make the real problem go away.
-Functional medicine is all about discovering why your health has taken a bad turn and building habits that will sustain good health for a lifetime – not just while you take a pill.
+My mission is to discover why your health has taken a bad turn and help you build habits that will sustain good health for a lifetime – not just while you’re taking a pill.

-Let’s take a quick look at what adrenal fatigue is and the symptoms that might indicate an issue with adrenal function.
-Then I’ll tell you about two surprising factors that are often missed when looking for the root cause.
+To really understand this issue, you need to know what adrenal fatigue is and what symptoms to look for.
+Let’s take a look at that now, and then I’ll talk about two “T’s” that often surprise people when I tell them they can send your adrenal glands off course.
 Finally, I’ll give you some concrete tips for addressing those factors to heal your adrenals and finally find relief.

 Adrenal fatigue – fact or fiction?

-There has been a lot of debate among conventional practitioners about whether adrenal fatigue is real.
+Conventional practitioners debate the reality of adrenal fatigue, and it isn’t an accepted diagnosis in the conventional medicine world.
 I’ve talked about this a lot in the past, and you can read more about it here.

-Instead, what often happens is the adrenals become skewed in either direction – producing too much or too little hormones, especially the stress hormone cortisol.
+What actually happens is that the adrenals don’t work like they should, and the hormones produced by these little glands become skewed in either direction.
+Thus, your body has either too much or too little of these hormones, especially the stress hormone cortisol.
 And to complicate matters further, it’s a moving target.
 Sometimes, production is too high.
 Others, it’s too low.
 And often, levels are still within the “normal” range (which is far too broad to really make sense).

 Signs of adrenal fatigue

-In hindsight, women often say that the first thing they noticed as their health began to spiral downward was a change in energy level.
-They found themselves needing more and more caffeine just to make it through the day.
-Or they wake up tired even after a full night of sleep, have difficulty getting out of bed, or get a burst of energy late at night, making sleep tough.
+Looking back, Lia said the first thing she noticed as her health began to decline was a change in her energy level.
+This is so common for women who come to me with these symptoms.
+They find themselves needing more and more caffeine just to make it through the day.
+They wake up tired even after a full night of sleep, have difficulty getting out of bed, or get a burst of energy late at night which disrupts their sleeping patterns.

 These energy changes are a sign that something is awry in the adrenal glands.
-Other symptoms include changes in mood (including anxiety and depression), aching joints and muscles, unexplained weight gain, hair loss, skin issues, low blood pressure, and lightheadedness.
+Other symptoms include changes in mood (including anxiety and depression – which is what so many conventional practitioners latch on to), aching joints and muscles, unexplained weight gain, hair loss, skin issues, low blood pressure, and lightheadedness.

-These symptoms can also be a result of other problems, but it’s worth asking about adrenal function if you find yourself faced with several.
-There are several stages of adrenal fatigue, and if you catch the problem early, you can avoid reaching a state of total exhaustion and inability to function.
+These symptoms overlap many other conditions, so they don’t always indicate trouble with the adrenals.
+Still, it’s worth asking about if you experience several of them, especially if you aren’t getting any good answers as to why.
+There are several stages of adrenal fatigue, and if you catch the problem early, you can avoid reaching a state of total shut down.

-The conversation around what causes adrenal fatigue often focuses on hormonal imbalance and/or gut issues.
-While these are both important factors, focusing solely on them kind of misses the mark.
+So often, I hear people focusing on hormonal imbalance and/or gut issues when discussing the root cause of adrenal dysfunction.
+While these are both important factors, but focusing only on them means you may be missing the mark.
 That’s because each of these is another symptom…not really a root cause.
 Why are hormones imbalanced?
 What is behind dysbiosis in the gut?
 These are the things you really need to know.
-Where do these problems originate?
+It all comes down to this question: where do these problems originate?

-There are two “T’s” that are often the root cause of adrenal dysfunction: Toxins and Trauma.
+Two “T’s” are often the root cause of adrenal dysfunction: Toxins and Trauma.
 I’ve talked about each before, but it’s important to understand how they can cause problems with the adrenal glands.

 Toxicity and Adrenal Fatigue

-We are surrounded by toxins in our food, water, the air we breathe, and the personal care products we use.
+Toxins are everywhere: in our food, water, the air we breathe, and the personal care products we use.
 More than 300 synthetic chemicals have been found in the tissues of the human body – even some in newborns!
 That means these toxins can pass from mother to child and carry on for generations!
-We also deal with toxic stress and toxicity in relationships.
+And emotional toxicity, from stress or unhealthy relationships, is just as bad.

-Sometimes, there’s nothing we can do about the toxins we’re exposed to.
+Sometimes, there’s nothing we can do about toxin exposure.
 Unless you live in a plastic bubble, for instance, you don’t have much control over what’s in the air you are breathing (though air purifiers at home do help).
 Still, there’s a lot we can control.
 That’s why it’s so important to understand the role toxins play in adrenal function.

-Adrenal dysfunction is most commonly triggered by chronic stress – and that includes stress that your body endures when bombarded by environmental toxins.
-Exposure to heavy metals, asbestos, and toxic chemicals can block the natural processes of the adrenal glands, throwing off the natural stress response.
+Adrenal dysfunction is most commonly triggered by chronic stress – and that includes the physical stress that your body endures when bombarded by environmental toxins.
+Exposure to heavy metals, asbestos, toxic chemicals and mold can disrupt the natural processes of the adrenal glands, throwing off your natural stress response.

 Toxic relationships can be as serious as environmental toxins when it comes to the impact on your adrenal glands.
-Remember, your brain can’t distinguish between types of stress – it initiates the same stress response whenever a threat is perceived, even if it’s emotional rather than physical.
+That’s because your brain can’t distinguish between types of stress; it initiates the same stress response whenever a threat is perceived, even if it’s emotional rather than physical.
 Research has indicated that perspective makes a difference to health.
 When surrounded by the negativity of relationships that simply don’t work well, your health will suffer.

 Trauma and adrenal fatigue

 Trauma – whether recent or in the distant past – has lingering effects in your body.
-Physical trauma is obvious, and you’re likely to take the necessary steps to heal (such as resting a sprained ankle or staying in bed when you have a migraine).
+With physical trauma, you’re likely to take the necessary steps to heal (such as resting a sprained ankle or staying in bed when you have a migraine).
 Emotional trauma, on the other hand, is often buried deep.

 The Adverse Childhood Experiences study has clearly demonstrated the impact that trauma in childhood can have on adult health.
 But it’s still difficult for many of my clients to process the idea that something that happened decades ago might be behind their uncomfortable symptoms.

 I often come back to the phrase “our issues are in our tissues.”
 Our body holds on to trauma long after the source is gone.
-And eventually, the buildup of emotional trauma in these tissues manifests in physical ways, such as the symptoms of adrenal fatigue.
+And eventually, the buildup of emotional trauma in these tissues manifests in physical ways.

-Emotional trauma can also create chronic stress, sometimes leading to specific disorders, including Post Traumatic Stress Disorder (PTSD).
+That’s because emotional trauma can create chronic stress, sometimes leading to specific disorders, including Post Traumatic Stress Disorder (PTSD).
 Although the acute trauma has passed, the long-term impact is devastating.
 The brain’s natural response to trauma of any kind (real or perceived) is to flood the body with adrenaline and cortisol, leading to the “fight, flight or freeze” reactions.
 Individuals with PTSD have a hyper-aroused response system, meaning even the slightest perception of a threat can result in a full-blown stress response.

 Being on “high-alert” means your adrenals are constantly called upon to produce more stress hormones, leading to elevated levels of cortisol (and a range of painful symptoms).
-The longer this goes on, the harder it is for your body to produce these hormones, and eventually the adrenals may not be able to keep up, leading to a whole different set of problems, including chronic inflammation and autoimmune diseases.
+The longer this goes on, the harder it is for your body to produce these hormones.
+Eventually the adrenals may not be able to keep up, leading to a whole different set of problems, including chronic inflammation and autoimmune diseases.

 Reducing the impact of toxins and trauma

-The good news is that once you understand that your troubles may begin with the toxins and trauma you’ve been exposed to, you can start taking steps towards healing.
+The good news is that once you understand that toxins and trauma may be the root of your problem, you can start taking steps towards healing.
 While you can’t eliminate all toxic exposure, you can certainly reduce it!
-And though past trauma can’t be changed, it can be faced so it won’t keep triggering your stress response.
+And though past trauma can’t be changed, it can be processed so it won’t keep triggering your stress response.

 So much of my advice comes back to making sure you are consciously choosing what enters your body.
-Processed foods are never the best choice.
+Highly processed foods are never a great choice.
 Whole, organic meats and produce are the best way to avoid pesticides, growth hormones and antibiotics that are so prevalent in commercial foods.
+A good rule of thumb is to avoid labels with a long list of ingredients you can’t pronounce or identify.

 Water is essential to good health, but if it’s coming from plastic bottles it can often contain unwanted chemicals.
 I recommend filtered water over bottled water for just that reason.
 If you can invest in a whole home filtration system, you won’t be showering in unwanted toxins either.
 Avoid drinks loaded with sugar, artificial flavorings or colorings.
-If plain water bores you, try adding some fresh fruit or infusing it with mint.
+If plain water is too boring, try adding some fresh fruit or infusing it with mint.
 Flavored seltzer and herbal tea are also great options.

 In public, you can’t do much about the air quality.
 But at home, you can use an air filter, keep dust to a minimum, and address any areas with mold immediately.